mspass-team/mspass/docs/source/user_manual/database_concepts.rst

    Furthermore, because we utilized obspy's web service tools the python objects obspy defines for storing source and receiver metadata are mostly echoed in the schema.
-#. *Extensible.* A DBMS cannot be too rigid in a research environnment,
+#. *Extensible.* We know from previous experience that a relational DBMS
-   or it will create barriers to progress.
-This is especially important to MsPASS as our objective is to produce a system for seismic research, not a production system for repetitive processing of the similar data.
+   tends to be too rigid in a research environnment, and creates barriers to progress.
+A primary goal of MsPASS was to produce a framework flexible enough to support the rich variety of processing needs in seismolog.
    Seismic reflection processing and seismic network catalog preparation are two examples of repetitive processing in seismology.
 In both areas traditional relational database management